-2020-21 Coastal Public Access and Risk grants
+2021-22 Coastal Public Access and Risk Grants program

 Given the range of risks that are inherent in a dynamic coastal environment, this program aims to support a strategic and balanced approach to risk management along the Victorian coast.

 Who can apply?

-Applications are now closed.
-Details on successful applications are available below.
+Details on successful CPAR grant applications for 2020-21, 2018-19 and 2017-18 are available below.